max-mackie/Lap4-24hour/README.md

 * Added db
 * Installed shortuuid for generating short urls by using a pattern of url-safe characters
 * Generated a secret key using python -c "import os; print(os.urandom(24).hex())" in order to save a session.
+* Added url model
+* Add parameters for finding the url and shortening it
+* Add error handling

+### form.py
+* Add form details with validators

 ## Bugs